RAS-University/robotic-courses/docs/chap12_hri/interfaces-for-LfD.md

 With this interface, the user controls the robot’s end-effector using a 3-DOF or 6-DOF joystick.
 With a 6-DOF joystick, both the position and orientation of the end-effector, encompassing all its degrees of freedom, are controlled by the user.
 Note that the user is not directly controlling the joints; instead, they control the translation and orientation of the end-effector, which implicitly allows control of the tool being held.
 This is achieved through inverse kinematics, as the user relies on the robot’s internal controller to perform the necessary inverse kinematics computations.
 <br>
-Similar to tablets, joysticks are inexpensive and user-friendly.
+*Pros": Similar to tablets, joysticks are inexpensive and user-friendly.
 Although using a joystick may not feel as intuitive as using a tablet, it is still relatively easy to operate.
 A joystick can communicate the desired motion in 3D or even 6D and can be easily integrated into a wide range of applications.
 <br>
 Using a joystick often requires both hands.
 This depends on the specific type of joystick, but it is often necessary to use one hand to control translation and the other to control orientation.
 Furthermore, joysticks are limited in what can be transferred: forces cannot be transmitted; only displacements and speeds are conveyed.
 (It is still a step forward compared to tablets, as the range of teachable actions increases; though this comes at the cost of reduced user-friendliness.)
 Moreover, the performance of this interface depends on the user’s point of view.
 The user must be positioned to have a clear view of the scene; for example, if the user is behind the robot, visibility is greatly reduced.
 (Comparing to tablet interfaces, tablets have the advantage that they can display a rendering of the scene from the robot’s point of view.)
 Finally, joystick interfaces are sensitive to the user’s experience level.
 They tend to be less user-friendly than tablets and often require some training before they can be used effectively.